sureshk999/astro-blog-with-pagination-template/README.md

 ## 👀 Want to learn more?

-Check out [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).
+Check out [the official documentation](https://docs.astro.build) or read more about my coding hobby at [my web dev site](https://sureshkhirwadkar.dev).

 ## Credit

-This theme is based off of the lovely [Bear Blog](https://github.com/HermanMartinus/bearblog/).
+This theme is produced by me, [suresh khirwadkar](https://sureshkhirwadkar.dev).

+## Support

+If you found this template useful, please consider [buying me a coffee](https://sureshkhirwadkar.dev).